gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 ## Standards

+### Overview of EMC Standards

+* **FCC:** Defines EMC standards that apply for the USA.
+Part 15 is very commonly referenced and applies to a large number of devices.
+* **IEC CISPR:** A range of European EMC standards.
+Some of these are being superseded by the equivalent CENELEC EN standards.
+* **CENELEC EN Standards:** A range of international standards released by CENELEC.
+Many of them are based largely of CISPR standards.
+Many countries adopt these standards for their own use.
+The _EN_ stands for _European Norm_.
 ### FCC Part 15

 Part 15 is a section of the document _Title 47 of the Code of Federal Regulations_ titled _Radio Frequency Devices_ (47 CFR § 15), written by the FCC.
 It sets out standards for the amount of electromagnetic emissions an _unlicensed_ device can emit.
 It is available for free online at https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15.